 The municipality create jobs firstly through optimal use of the EPWP Programme.
-The Municipality will receive R 1 601 000 for the EPWP Programme for 2022/23.
-There are sub programmes to the EPWP Programme, and the Municipality is using the infrastructure and environment and culture sub programme.
+The Municipality will receive the Municipality is using the infrastructure and environment and culture sub programme.
 The Social subsector will also be utilised in the financial year to assist with law enforcement.